 15 species of native salmon and other fish found in Portland are threatened or endangered.
 Many culverts block fish access to habitat in the upper reaches of streams.
 Other culverts are too small for water to flow naturally, causing water to back up.

-Solutions include removing old culverts and replacing them with culverts designed to allow fish to pass and water to flow more naturally.
+Solutions include removing old culverts and replacing them with new ones designed to allow fish to pass and water to flow more naturally.

 Loss of habitat